The Grace, Grit & Gratitude Philosophy

 Instead, we've chosen to encourage you to learn how to listen to your body's cues again.
 How does the workout make you feel?
 Do you have the energy to do an intense workout or would some stretches serve you better?
 Does your food leave you feeling light and energetic or lethargic?
 Do you feel rested after sleeping at night?

-Generally if you start to look at your fitness, nutrition and wellbeing in this way, you will start to feel better and your body will attempt to find it's own way back to a sense of balance - this is about deeper health.
-If you have more specific goals, there are always ways to fine tune your results but we want you to do this in a healthy way without calorie counting and running yourself into the ground.
+When you start to look at your fitness, nutrition and wellbeing in this way, you will start to feel better and your body will attempt to find it's own way back to a sense of balance - this is about deeper health.

 This isn't about fast fixes, fads and short term results; because who wants to be struggling with a diet forever or so exhausted from over-training that you can't enjoy your down time?
 The reason many people fail at their health and wellness goals is because they attempt to change too many things too quickly or what they're doing is just too hard.